Chinese mainland reports 11 new imported COVID-19 cases

-Of the 11 imported cases, six were reported in Shanghai, three in Guangdong Province, and one each in Tianjin and Fujian Province, the commission said.
+Of the 11 imported cases, 10 were reported in Gansu Province and one in Sichuan Province, the commission said.

-Of all the imported cases on the mainland, 1,736 had been discharged from hospitals after recovery, and 61 remained hospitalized.
+Among all the imported cases, 1,754 had been discharged from hospitals after recovery, and 102 remained hospitalized, the commission said.

 No deaths had been reported from the imported cases.